usnistgov/jarvis/README.rst

 =====

 Joint Automated Repository for Various Integrated Simulations (JARVIS) is an integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning.
 The tools can be used for high-throughput calculations, data-analysis and machine-learning.
-Official website: https://jarvis.nist.gov
+Some of the packages used in jarvis-tools package are shown below.
+JARVIS-official website: https://jarvis.nist.gov

 .. image:: https://github.com/knc6/jarvis/blob/master/jarvis/tools/jarvis-git.JPG
         :target: https://jarvis.nist.gov/